awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 1. On the **Create Policy** page, choose the JSON tab\.

-1. Copy and paste the following\.
+1. Copy and paste the following text, replacing *us\-east\-1* with the name of your AWS Region and *111122223333* with your customer account number\.

    ```
    {